Greenville, South Carolina: 20th century

-During World War I, Greenville served as a training camp center for Army recruits.
+During World War I, Greenville served as a training camp center for US Army recruits.
 After World War I commercial activity expanded with new movie theaters and department stores.
 The Mansion House was demolished and replaced with the Poinsett Hotel in 1925.
 The Great Depression hurt the economy of Greenville forcing mills to lay off workers.
 Furman University and the Greenville Women's College also struggled in the crippling economy forcing them to merge in 1933.
-The Textile Workers Strike of 1934 caused such an uproar in the city and surrounding mill towns that the National Guard had to subdue the chaos.
+The Textile Workers Strike of 1934 had a major impact in the city and surrounding mill towns, and the National Guard subdued the strike.
 The New Deal established Sirrine Stadium and a new Greenville High School.
 The Greenville Army Air Base was established in 1942 during World War II contributing to the further growth of Greenville.

-Following the war, a November 19, 1946, propane explosion left 6 dead and over 150 injured.
+After the war, a November 19, 1946, propane explosion left 6 dead and over 150 injured.
 The explosion involved a tank containing about 3,500 USgal of propane and could be heard from Gaffney, 50 mi away.

 On February 16, 1947, Willie Earle, a black man accused of stabbing a cab driver, was taken from his jail cell by a mob of mostly taxi drivers and murdered.
 Thirty-one white men were jointly tried for the crime; most of the accused signed confessions, many of them naming Roosevelt Carlos Hurd as the lynch mob leader and the person who ultimately killed Earle with the shotgun.
 On May 21, 1947, a jury of 12 white men returned verdicts of not guilty for every defendant.